DoD-Platform-One/bbctl/docs/developer.md

 export PATH="$PATH:${GOPATH}/bin"
 ```

-Clone the repo such that the bbctl is available in the following location:
+Clone the repo such that the bbctl is available in the following location (clone it there or run `ln -s real-location gopath-location`):
 ```bash
 $GOPATH/src/repo1.dso.mil/big-bang/product/packages/bbctl
 ```

 Make the environment variables permanent by setting them in your shell's rc `~/.bash_rc` or equivalent for alternative shells.
 ```bash
 # support for GoLang development